New gas for New Yorkers

 It’s all down to a large extension of our gas pipe network, which brings over half a billion cubic feet of new gas into the city every day.

-The work was completed in 2015.
-Since then, around 9,000 customers have switched to gas.
+The work was completed in 2015 and, since then, around 9,000 customers have switched to gas.
 Each of them has reduced their sulphur (SO2) emissions by 99.9% and carbon (CO2) by 38% as a result.

 A plan for everyone